hpc-carpentry/hpc-carpentry.github.io/_posts/2019-08-15-IDC-discussion-survey.md

 - How do we encourage pre-post workshop debriefs?
 - How can we improve the discussion session form?

-We'll also talk about proposed changes to the survey at the meeting.
+We'll also talk about proposed changes to these surveys to make the data easier to analyze and help users interpret the forms better at the meeting.

 Please [sign up here](https://pad.carpentries.org/instructor-development) if you plan on attending!